 Pain Point 1: Finding a Contact

-There are two ways to start a new chat: (i) Search within Chats list, (ii) Go to New Chat icon on top and search contact.
+There are two ways to start a new chat: (i) Search within the Chats list, (ii) Go to the New Chat icon on top and search for a contact.
 The user was not clear to differentiate between these two options.

-Searching in Chats list gives an assumption that search will run through the Chats list only, and in fact it works for both Chats and Contacts.
-On the other side, New Chat option also provides a list of Chats as well as Contacts.
+Searching in the Chats list gives an assumption that the search will run through the Chats list only, and in fact, it works for both Chats and Contacts.
+On the other side, the New Chat option also provides a list of Chats as well as Contacts.
 This requires some kind of clarity.

-A clear separation between Chats and Contacts needs to provide.
-This can be done by giving a filter option in Contact list, or a single list can be sorted based on Recent Chats or Contact names.
+A clear separation between Chats and Contacts needs to be provided.
+This can be done by giving a filter option in the Contact list, or a single list can be sorted based on Recent Chats or Contact names.

 Pain Point 2: Viewing Message Info

-In Message Info pane, the area showing message status is merged with the Message pane.
-Also, it is not clear that user is viewing status of which message.
-Also, it took time for the user to find Close icon on top on Message Info pane.
+In the Message Info pane, the area showing message status is merged with the Message pane.
+Also, it is not clear that the user is viewing the status of which message.
+Also, it took time for the user to find the Close icon on top of the Message Info pane.

-The area of Message info pane and Message pane needs to differentiate clearly.
-Since this is desktop version and Message area is still visible when Info pane is opened, the link between message and its info could be made more prominent.
+The area of the Message info pane and Message pane needs to be differentiated clearly.
+Since this is the desktop version and the Message area is still visible when the Info pane is opened, the link between the message and its info could be made more prominent.
 The selected message is shown as highlighted.

 The Attach menu and tooltips do not match with the UI.
-It gives a totally different theme and experience in current screen.
+It gives a totally different theme and experience on the current screen.

-Menu placement and theme is made consistent with UI.
+Menu placement and theme are made consistent with UI.
 Instead of Tooltips, the option names along with icons seem more helpful.

 Pain Point 4: Attaching Photos

-Close icon with Preview title is confusing.
+The close icon with the Preview title is confusing.
 The user clicked it just to close the preview of selected photos, but it discards all the selected photos.

 Adding more files option is not clear.
 The Attach icon still displays on top, but it is not functional.
 The user clicked on that icon first.

-It is difficult to navigate large number of selected files.
+It is difficult to navigate a large number of selected files.

-Preview area is renamed to Attachments to avoid any confusion for the user.
-Scrolling is provided in thumbnails area.
-User can add more files by clicking the Add icon with Caption box.
+The Preview area is renamed to Attachments to avoid any confusion for the user.
+Scrolling is provided in the thumbnails area.
+Users can add more files by clicking the Add icon with the Caption box.

 Few More Observations

 - Using a scrollbar requires high accuracy to hold the bar and scroll it.
-The cursor got changed to resize when user tried to scroll Message pane.
-Scrolling cannot be done using keyboard in Contacts pane and Contact/Group Info pane.
+The cursor got changed to resize when the user tried to scroll the Message pane.
+Scrolling cannot be done using the keyboard in the Contacts pane and Contact/Group Info pane.

-- Notifications in response to an action display on bottom left corner of Contact list where user skipped it multiple times.
+- Notifications in response to an action display on the bottom left corner of the Contact list where the user skipped it multiple times.

-- Status cannot be updated on desktop version, neither user can delete his status.
-Also, user is not able to see the viewers of status.
+- Status cannot be updated on the desktop version, neither user can delete his status.
+Also, the user is not able to see the viewers of status.

 The purpose of this article is to provide user feedback about WhatsApp Web.
 There is no questions on the innovative user experience that WhatsApp is providing to its users, and I hope this exercise will help to further enhance it.